 Do you need a VPN if you’re using NAT?

-Yes.
+Yes, you do need a VPN, even if you’re using NAT.
 It’s true that NAT protects you, but it does not make you completely safe.
-Although the private IP addresses of your devices are hidden by it, your public IP is not.
+Although the private IP addresses of your devices are hidden by it, your public IP address is not.
 You can, however, hide it with a secure VPN.

 Does NAT work with VPNs?

-But a VPN passthrough isn’t your only solution.
+Yes, NAT works with VPNs, but there’s a catch.
 Newer protocols like OpenVPN and IKEv2 account for NAT and allow it to function.
 That’s why, when choosing your VPN provider, you should look at the protocols it offers.